 How are mortgage brokers paid?

 Although mortgage brokers generally don’t charge a fee for their services, they do receive a commission from lenders.
-The commission structure and amount will vary depending on the lender as well as the volume of the transaction.
+The commission structure and amount will vary depending on the lender as well as the size of the transaction.

 The most common commission received by a broker is known as the upfront commission, which normally amounts to 0.3-0.5% of the total loan value.
 For instance, for a $900,000 home loan, a 0.3% commission would translate to $2,700 as the broker’s upfront commission.